 The District has the right to issue additional bonds and other obligations, including tax anticipation notes and bond anticipation notes, and to borrow for any valid corporate purpose.
-The District's voters have authorized a total of \$96,500,000 principal amount of unlimited tax bonds for purchasing or constructing a water, wastewater and/ or storm drainage system, \$41,000,000 principal amount of unlimited tax bonds for road improvements, and \$7,000,000 principal amount of unlimited tax bonds for parks and recreational facilities.
-The District has also authorized \$144,570,000, \$61,500,000 and \$10,500,000 in the principal amount of unlimited tax bonds for refunding outstanding water, wastewater and storm drainage bonds, road improvement bonds and parks and recreational facilities bonds, respectively, all which amounts remain authorized but unissued.
-After the issuance of the Bonds, the District will have \$76,410,000 principal amount of unlimited tax bonds authorized but unissued for water, wastewater and storm drainage facilities and \$38,500,000 principal amount of the unlimited tax bonds authorized for constructing road facilities, and all of the unlimited tax bonds authorized for parks and recreational facilities.
+The District's voters have authorized a total of \$96,500,000 principal amount of unlimited tax bonds for purchasing or constructing a water, wastewater and/ or storm drainage system, \$41,000,000 principal amount of unlimited tax bonds for road improvements, and \$7,000,000 principal amount of unlimited tax bonds for refunding outstanding water, wastewater and storm drainage bonds, road improvement bonds and parks and recreational facilities bonds, respectively, all which amounts remain authorized but unissued.
+After the issuance of the Bonds, the District will have \$76,410,000 principal amount of unlimited tax bonds for drainage facilities and \$38,500,000 principal amount of the unlimited tax bonds authorized to but unissued for constructing road facilities, and all of the unlimited tax bonds authorized for parks and recreational facilities, and all of the unlimited tax bonds authorized for parks and recreational facilities, and all of the unlimited tax bonds authorized for parks and recreational facilities, and all of the unlimited tax bonds authorized for parks and recreational facilities, and all of the unlimited tax bonds authorized for parks and recreational facilities, and all of the unlimited tax bonds authorized for parks and recreational facilities.
 In addition, voters may authorize the issuance of additional bonds secured by ad valorem taxes.
 The issuance of additional obligations may increase the District's tax rate and adversely affect the security for, and the investment quality and value of, the Bonds.
 See "THE BONDS-Issuance of Additional Debt."